okany/easypython/README.md

 * test16 - reverse words in a given sentence without using any library method
 * test17 - finds the nth node from the end in a singly linked list
 * test18 - creates a list with only unique items
+* test19 - finds all combinations of a string